DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 following code (recommended to run line by line in case of problems).

 ## Dataset
-You can download the dataset using the script: "generate_dcase_task4_2022.py".
+You can download the dataset using the script: `generate_dcase_task4_2022.py`.
 The dataset is composed of two parts:
 - real-world data ([DESED dataset][desed])
 - synthetically generated data

 ### Usage:
-In order to download the dataset, run the command `python generate_dcase_task4_2022.py --basedir="../../data"` (The user can change basedir to the desired data folder.)
+Run the command `python generate_dcase_task4_2022.py --basedir="../../data"` to download the dataset (the user can change basedir to the desired data folder.)

 The dataset uses [FUSS][fuss_git], [FSD50K][FSD50K], [desed_soundbank][desed] and [desed_real][desed].

 #### Real data
 The real-world part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].

-Once the dataset is downloaded, the user should find a folder called "missing_files", containing the list of files from the real-world dataset (desed_real) which was not possible to download.
+Once the dataset is downloaded, the user should find the folder **missing_files**, containing the list of files from the real-world dataset (desed_real) which was not possible to download.
 You need to download it and **send your missing files to the task organisers to get the complete dataset** (in priority to Francesca Ronchini and Romain serizel).

 #### Synthetic data